 Shaping

-Place them on the parchment paper.
+- Place them on parcment paper dusted with semolina flour.
 Sprinkle the top of the dough circles with more semolina flour.
+Let them rise again.

 Serving and storing